-A Unison project is a Unison codebase concept that represents a library, application, or other code package that can be shared, collaborated on, and versioned.
+A Unison project represents a library, application, or other code package that can be shared, collaborated on, and versioned.
 You'll create and manipulate projects with a few simple UCM commands and can view your projects on Unison Share.
+One Unison codebase typically houses multiple projects, each with its own dependencies, branches, and code structure.

 ๐ Projects quickstart